colmena/colmena/README.md

 ## Work in Progress

-Colmena CMS is still a work in progress and not all functionality is built yet.
+Colmena is still a work in progress and not all functionality is built yet.

 - Almost no ACLS are implemented, this means that the API can be used by whoever has access to it
 - There is no advanced user management